hashicorp/tfc-workflows-tooling/docs/USAGE.md

 ## Available Commands

 * `upload`: Creates and uploads configuration files for a given workspace
-* `run show`: Returns run details for the provided Terraform Cloud Run ID.
+* `run show`: Returns run details for the provided HCP Terraform Run ID.
-* `run create`: Performs a new plan run in Terraform Cloud, using a configuration version and the workspace's current variables.
+* `run create`: Performs a new plan run in HCP Terraform, using a configuration version and the workspace's current variables.
 * `run apply`: Applies a run that is paused waiting for confirmation after a plan.
 * `run discard`: Skips any remaining work on runs that are paused waiting for confirmation or priority.
 * `run cancel`: Interrupts a run that is currently planning or applying.